wr47h/CTF-Writeups/2017/SECCON 2017 Online CTF/JPEG file.md

 ![](Images/flag.jpg).

 --------
-Another method is to try flipping all the bits, by the foloowing script
+Another method is to try flipping all the bits, by the following script
 ```python
 with open("broken.jpg") as f:
     a = f.read()